 But here's the thing: this is the continuation of a six-year nationwide trend.
+Birth rates were down even in January 2020—well before the pandemic could have impacted family planning.
 It's just too simplistic to attribute to COVID-19 alone.

 "The recent decline in birth rates reflects both a longer-term downward trend in birth rates that was apparent prior to the pandemic and pandemic-related reduction," Lorna Thorpe, director of epidemiology at the Department of Population Health at NYU Langone, said in an interview with Reuters.

 We've also seen a considerable drop in births to teen mothers.
 This year, births to 15- to 17-year-olds fell by 6% and to 18- to 19-yea-olds fell by 7%, both hitting record lows.
 Birth rates for 15- to 19-year-olds have fallen almost every year since 1991.

 Financial insecurity has also been cited as a reason for the drop in birth rates.

 "I feel like anyone bemoaning the declining birth rate in the U.S. doesn't understand that between student loans, childcare, and a mortgage (if you're lucky), many families are paying basically three mortgages every single month," tweeted Sara Lang Gifford, a social media strategist.